- What Is

 Viral pinkeye symptoms are usually associated with more of a watery discharge from the eye that is not green or yellow in color.
 The discharge may resemble an increase in tears or watery eyes.
 Viral pinkeye is most common in late fall and early spring.
 Often, viral "cold-like" symptoms, such as sinus congestion and runny nose, are also present.
 The eyelids may be swollen or puffy and the inner eyelids reddened.
 Sometimes looking at bright lights is painful so that the individual experiences sensitivity to light.

 Staphylococci and Streptococci are types of bacteria that commonly cause pinkeye.
 Gonococci and chlamydia may also cause bacterial pinkeye.
 Symptoms of pinkeye caused by bacteria occur rapidly and can include

 - eye pain or burning,

-- a moderate to large amount of oozing or eye discharge, usually thick and yellow or greenish in color,
+- a moderate to a large amount of oozing or eye discharge, usually thick and yellow or greenish in color,

 - swelling of the lymph nodes in front of the ears.